 INFRAMAMMARY (IN THE FOLD UNDER THE BREAST)

-Non-endoscopic surgery
+Non-endoscopic technique.

-- High risk of excessive bleeding
+- Increased risk of infection

 PLACEMENT OF